Angela Hartnett

 Angela Maria Hartnett OBE (born September 1968) is an English Michelin-starred chef.
-A protégée of Gordon Ramsay who became well known by her appearances on British television.
-She was Chef-Patron at Angela Hartnett at The Connaught in London.
-Currently, she is Chef-Patron for Murano in Mayfair, Café Murano in St James's & Covent Garden and Cucina Angelina in Courchevel (France).
+A protégée of Gordon Ramsay who became well known by her appearances on British television, she was Chef-Patron at Angela Hartnett at the Connaught in London.
+Currently, she is Chef-Patron for Murano in Mayfair, Café Murano in St James's, Covent Garden & Bermondsey and Cucina Angelina in Courchevel (France).

 Early life and education

-Angela Hartnett was born in Kent to Patrick Hartnett, an Irish sailor in the Merchant Navy, and Giuliana Pesci, whose parents had migrated from Bardi in Emilia-Romagna to Ferndale in the Rhondda Valley, part of a substantial Welsh Italian community.
+Angela Hartnett was born in Merseyside to Patrick Hartnett, an Irish sailor in the Merchant Navy, and Giuliana Pesci, whose parents had migrated from Bardi in Emilia-Romagna to Ferndale in the Rhondda Valley, part of a substantial Welsh Italian community.
 Her father died when she was seven years old.

 Her mother moved the young family (older brother and younger sister) to Upminster in Outer London to be closer to both sets of grandparents.
 Their Italian maternal grandmother cared for the children whilst Giuliana worked long hours as a dinner lady and nanny.
-At 18 Hartnett went to Italy for a year to work as an au pair before graduating with a degree in history at Cambridge Polytechnic.
+At 18, Hartnett went to Italy for a year to work as an au pair before graduating with a degree in history at Cambridge Polytechnic.